LeonTLam/obsidian-ntnu/02_Archive/Semester_1/TTM4105 Aksess- og transportnett/Lecture_0_Introduction/Concepts/Modulation.md

 Process of encoding information from a message source in a way that is suitable for transmission.
 Achieved by altering the characteristics of a wave.

-By superimposing a message on to a high frequency signal known as a [[carrier wave]], video, voice and other data can be transmitted.
+By superimposing a message on to a high frequency signal known as a [[Carrier Wave]], video, voice and other data can be transmitted.

 # Use-case